-Government: Government types are intended to convey the general type of authority on the world; each listed type should be a clue to the referee in administering details of encounters on the world.
+Government: Government types indicate the general type of authority on the world; each listed type should be a clue to the referee in administering details of encounters on the world.

 Law Level: Law level is an indication of the relative oppressiveness of the world.
 The digit is classified on the law level table to show prohibitions against weapons.
 It is also the throw (law level +) to avoid being harassed or arrested by local authorities.